-“What do you think I say?,” he says.
+“What do you think I say?,” Keaton asks Tomei.
 “It’s ridiculous.
 It’s not gonna happen.”

 Kelly Salasin, May 2013

-Note: I worked on this post for over a week (a rarity for rapid blogger me) and I still failed to clearly communicate my reflection on our culture.
+Note: I worked on this post for over a week (a rarity for rapid blogger like me) and I still failed to clearly communicate my reflection on our culture.
 Perhaps turkey can help.
 A young Tom appeared in my yard in the South every day while I struggled with this piece.
-Once published, he appeared in the East, with his back toward me, fanning his feathers, and then he flew south into the woods.
+Once I published the post, he appeared in the East, with his back toward me, fanning his feathers before flying south into the woods.